rhi-222/rhi-222.github.io/index.md

 I’m an aspiring data scientist with the heart of a visionary and the mind of a scientist.

-Currently completing a data science bootcamp, I’m building a portfolio that blends **environmental science, astronomy, and research-driven exploration**—fields where I believe data has the power to uncover meaning and inspire impact.
+Currently completing a data science bootcamp with **Triple Ten**.
+I’m building a portfolio that blends **environmental science, astronomy, and research-driven exploration**—fields where I believe data has the power to uncover meaning, tell better stories, and drive responsible innovation.

+I’m especially drawn to projects that combine data with purpose, whether that’s tracking climate change, mapping the cosmos, or making complex patterns easier to understand.

 ---

-## 🌟 About Me
+## About Me

 - 🖥️ **Core Skills**: Python (Pandas, NumPy, Matplotlib, Seaborn), SQL, Machine Learning (Supervised & Unsupervised), Deep Learning (CNNs), Data Visualization
 - 📊 **Focus**: Data Science & Predictive Modeling